JackEdTaylor/LexOPS/README.md

 [![DOI: 10.3758/s13428-020-01389-1](https://zenodo.org/badge/DOI/10.3758/s13428-020-01389-1.svg)](https://doi.org/10.3758/s13428-020-01389-1)
 <!-- badges: end -->

-LexOPS is an R package for generating word stimuli, for use in Psychology experiments.
-It can generate stimuli for a factorial design specified by the user, controlling for selected lexical variables.
-The package has an inbuilt database of features for English words (`LexOPS::lexops`), but the user can also use their own list of features, for English words and/or for words in other languages.
+LexOPS is an R package for generating matched stimuli for Psychology experiments.
+If you have a finite database of stimuli, you can specify a factorial design and generate lists of items matched on specified variables.
+The package has an inbuilt database of features for English words for psycholinguistics studies in English (`LexOPS::lexops`).
+You can also use any R dataframe though, or join new features to the inbuilt dataset.

 ## Installation